cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 **Segment modes**

-A segment can exist in one of 3 modes:
+A segment can exist in one of the following modes:

 - `s`: In sync.
 - `c`: Change tracking.